itayinbarr/EarlyVisualDisease/README.md

 - `src/`: Directory containing the source code.
   - `analysis/`: Directory containing the analysis code.
     - `analysis.py`: Analysis class for calculating similarities and generating plots.
-    - `analysis_launcher.py`: Script to launch the analysis.
   - `base_model/`: Directory containing the base model code.
     - `BaseVisualAttention.py`: Base class for the visual attention model.
     - `DiseaseModel.py`: Disease-specific model class.
     - `VisualAttentionDefinitions.py`: Definitions and parameters for the visual attention model.
-  - `tests/`: Directory containing test files.
+  - `tests/`: Directory containing test scripts.
+  - `analysis_launcher.py`: Script to launch the analysis.
-- `ExperimentRunner.py`: Script to run the experiments for all diseases on all images.
+  - `experiments_launcher.py`: Script to run the experiments for all diseases on all images.
 - `README.md`: Project documentation.
 - `REQUIREMENTS.txt`: List of required dependencies.